-Mathematics - 4 units (or 3 units of math and 1 unit of Computer Science)
+Mathematics - 4 units (or 3 units of math and 1 unit of Computer Science\)

 - Algebra I or its equivalent

 - Geometry or its equivalent

 - All math units must build on the base of algebra and geometry knowledge and skills.

 - Or approved Computer Science

-A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the 4 unit requirement.
+- \\ A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the 4 unit requirement.

-Science - 3 units (or 2 units with lab experience and 1 unit of Computer Science)
+Science - 3 units (or 2 units with lab experience and 1 unit of Computer Science\)

-• At least one unit of Biology
+- At least one unit of Biology

-At least one unit of a physical science
+- At least one unit of a physical science

-Or approved Computer Science
+- Or approved Computer Science

 Social Studies - 3 units (see note beside economics)

-Civics - 1⁄2 unit
+- Civics 1⁄2 unit

-World History - 1 unit
+- World History 1 unit

-American History - 1 unit
+- American History 1 unit

 Oral Communication - 1⁄2 unit

-Physical Education - 1⁄2 unit
+Physical Education $-\frac{1}{2}$ unit

-Health and Safety - 1⁄2 unit
+Health and Safety $-\frac{1}{2}$ unit

 Economics - 1⁄2 unit (may be counted toward Social Studies or Career Focus)

-Fine Arts - 1⁄2 unit
+Fine Arts $-\frac{1}{2}$ unit

 Career Focus - 6 units

-Each high school student shall be required to recieve at least one digital learning course credit in order to graduate.
+each high school student shall be required to take at least one digital learning course for credit to graduate.

 (Comparable concurrent credit may substituted where applicable)

-Computer Science-(optional) A flex unit of an approved Computer Science may replace the 4th math requirement or the 3rd science requirement.
+\Computer Science-(optional) A flex unit of an approved Computer Science may replace the 4th math requirement or the 3rd science requirement.
 Two distinct units of the approved computer science courses may replace the 4th math requirement and the 3rd science requirement.
-If the 4th math requirement and the 3rd science requirement, any of the computer science courses may be used for career focus credit.
+If the 4th math requirement and the $3^{rd}$ science requirement have been met through other coursework, any of the computer science courses may be used for career focus credit.